jdegrave/Python/README.md

 # Python
 This repository contains Python code from a Python course taken Winter Semester 2016:
 - Homework
   - [Python Introduction](https://github.com/jdegrave/Python/tree/master/PythonIntroduction) - Exercises that came with Python.
 The HTML files provide an explanation for each exercise.
+These lessons had an automated testing to check results.
-  --
+  -
 - Final Project: [Toggle API](https://github.com/jdegrave/Python/tree/master/TogglAPI)